SteveSandersonMS/dotnet-ai-workshop/instructions/1_BuildAQuizApp.md

 The two easiest options are:

+ * **OpenAI Platform** or **AzureOpenAI**.
- * **OpenAI** or **AzureOpenAI**.
-If you have an Azure account:
+   * For **Azure OpenAI**, once you have an Azure account:
-   * For Azure, open the [Azure Portal](https://portal.azure.com) and choose "Create a Resource"
+     * Open the [Azure Portal](https://portal.azure.com) and choose "Create a Resource"
      * Search for `openai` and choose "Azure OpenAI", then click "Create"
      * Pick [a region that supports the model(s) you want to use](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models).
 For best results you'll use `gpt-4o-mini`, so any of `eastus`, `eastus2`, `westus`, or `swedencentral` are good choices.
      * Continue accepting defaults until it's deployed.
 Deployment will take a few minutes.
      * Go to the deployed resource, then click "Go to Azure OpenAI studio"
      * In Azure OpenAI Studio, navigate to "Deployments" then click "Deploy Model" -> "Deploy Base Model"
      * Pick and confirm `gpt-4o-mini`.
 Other models may work, but different versions of the models have different capabilities.
      * Note that you'll need to come back here in a minute to find your *Endpoint URI* and *Key*.
+   * For **OpenAI Platform**,
+     * Visit https://platform.openai.com/ and log in (creating a new account if necessary)
+     * Navigate to https://platform.openai.com/api-keys and create a new secret key.
+It's simplest to leave all the options as defaults (e.g., "Permissions: All").
+     * You'll get a key in the form `sk-......`.
+Copy this and store it somewhere temporarily (e.g., in a text file).
+You'll need to use it soon.

  * **Ollama** can run LLMs locally.
 It's not as fast or accurate as the OpenAI services, unless you have a monster GPU, but is free.
 You will need a GPU otherwise it will be too slow.
    * Go to https://ollama.com/ and follow installation instructions
    * In a command prompt, make it fetch a model.
 This is a 4GiB file so may take a little time to download.